 Parental involvement and learning at home is encouraged in Writing through parents and carers developing children’s creative ideas by talking about them at home, using drama to act them out and giving many opportunities for children to write for pleasure.

-Please forward any queries to our English Leads:
+Please forward any queries to our Head of English: